By Les Mottosky

 But normal doesn’t work anymore.

 The world has slipped its rails.
 Systems we trusted are wobbling.
-Careers, identities, institutions —none of which were ever guarantees to happiness – have become even more questionable.
+Careers, identities, institutions —none of which ever guaranteed happiness, success or safety – have become even more questionable.

-Playing it safe now just means slowly falling behind with better posture.
+Playing it safe now just means slowly falling behind (with slightly) better posture.

 In this environment, weird isn’t a liability.
 It’s an adaptation.